-- Logic-based branch and bound: Sunjeev Kale - MC++ interface: Johnny Bates - LOA set-covering initialization: Eloy Fernandez - Logic-to-linear transformation: Romeo Valentin model (Block) - a Pyomo model or block to be solved
+- Logic-based branch and bound: Sunjeev Kale

+- MC++ interface: Johnny Bates

+- LOA set-covering initialization: Eloy Fernandez

+- Logic-to-linear transformation: Romeo Valentin

+- available(exception_flag=True)

 Solver is always available.
 Though subsolvers may not be, they will raise an error when the time comes.